LFRusso/lfrusso.github.io/_posts/2020-08-08-testing-images.md

 \rho = 0.745 \pi_1 + 0.745 \pi_2 + 0.095 \pi_3 = 0.4956
 $$

 therefore leaving us with a $$49.56\%$$ chance of success, which is still a disadvantage.
-We can also see that running this playing this games multiple times and ploting the final number of tickets as a histogram:
+We can also visualize this by playing this game multiple times and ploting the final number of tickets as a histogram:

 ![fig](/assets/posts/2020/08/parrondo/img/fig7.png)